Kaufman Kings: History

 In 1915, the Kings were involved in two no-hitters.
-On May 27, 1915 Corsicana A's pitcher Erwin threw a no–hit game against the Kaufman Kings in a 2–0 Corsicana victory.
-Kaufman pitcher Josh Billings pitched a no–hit game on July 15, 1915.
-Billings threw his no–hitter against the Ennis Tigers in a 4–0 Kaufman Kings victory.
+On May 27, 1915, Corsicana A's pitcher Erwin threw a no−hit game against the Kaufman Kings in a 2–0 Corsicana victory.
+Kaufman pitcher Josh Billings pitched a no−hit game on July 15, 1915.
+Billings threw his no−hitter against the Ennis Tigers in a 4–0 Kaufman Kings victory.

-On July 24, 1915 the Central Texas League folded before the conclusion of the season.
-At the time the league folded, the Kaufman Kings were in 3rd place with a 30–32 overall record, playing under manager Dee Poindexter.
-Kaufman finished 5.5 games behind the 1st place Ennis Tigers in the six–team standings.
+On July 24, 1915, the Central Texas League folded before the conclusion of the season.
+At the time the league folded, the Kaufman Kings were in third place with a 30–32 overall record, playing under manager Dee Poindexter.
+Kaufman finished 5.5 games behind the first−place Ennis Tigers in the six–team standings.

+The Central Texas League never returned to minor league play.
 Kaufman, Texas has not hosted another minor league team.

 The ballpark

 The Kaufman Kings are noted to have likely hosted home games at the site of today's Shannon Park.
 Shannon Park was named in 1937 and is still in use today as a public park.
-Shannon Park is located at the Barnes Street & Shannon Street, Kaufman, Texas.
+Shannon Park is located at Barnes Street & Shannon Street, Kaufman, Texas.